Facebook Promotion Tips for Animal Rescue Groups and Shelters

 Here is our process.

-stumble upon a page on Facebook, representing a Rescue or Shelter...
-AND the
+stumble upon a page on Facebook, representing a Rescue or Shelter... we check

 Most groups list the city and

 state they operate out of... many do not.